EDCD/EDMarketConnector/plugin/ARCHITECTURE.md

 Events are fired either by using `PluginManager.fire_event` or `PluginManager.fire_targeted_event`.
 For both, the event ends up in `LoadedPlugin.fire_event`, which then does the dirty work of finding all of the callbacks that match the given event name. `LoadedPlugin.fire_event` returns a list of results, which are the return values from each callback, assuming the callback did not return `None`.
+If an exception was thrown by a callback, the Exception object will be placed in the list, if requested by the appropriate option

 Thus it is always safe to assume that `PluginManager.fire_event` returned a dict of at worst `string -> empty list`, or for `fire_targeted_event`, an empty list on its own.